ewanhowell5195/WynemResourcePacks/README.md

 ## Submitting Resource Packs
 Anyone can submit resource packs to this repository as long as the pack meets certain requirements:
 1. You must have full permission from the pack author to put the pack on the bot
-2. The pack must be high quality, and change a substantial amount of the textures in the game
+2. The pack must be of a high quality, and change a substantial amount of the textures in the game
 3. The pack must not be larger than 20MB in size
 4. The URL submitted for the pack must hosted on a trusted public website, such as CurseForge, Modrinth, MediaFire, etc.